osperry/mistral-lora-finetune/linkedin-article.md

 ---

 *Oric Perry is a CRISC-certified cybersecurity executive and Principal Consultant at OSP Global Solutions, specializing in agentic AI security, workforce identity, and enterprise AI governance.
-Contributing member of IEC 63452 (Cyber-Security for ICT) and BSIGEL 9/6AIML (AI/ML Governance for Cyber-Security).
+Contributing member of BSIGEL 9/6AIML (AI/ML Governance for Cyber-Security).
 25+ years in enterprise cybersecurity.*

 *Connect: [linkedin.com/in/oricperrycybergrc](https://linkedin.com/in/oricperrycybergrc)*